entropyxyz/entropy-docs/docs/03-Validators.md

 ## The Entropy chain [src](https://github.com/entropyxyz/entropy-core) [API](https://docs-api-entropy-core.vercel.app/entropy)

-The purpose of the Entropy blockchain is to have a 'single source of truth' for the information which needs to be public and which the threshold server nodes need to have consensus on.
+The purpose of the Entropy blockchain is to have a 'single source of truth' for the information which needs to be public and which the threshold signature servers need to have consensus on.
 For example, we need to have agreement of which validators belong to which signing subgroups, and which subgroups will participate in signing a particular message.

 ### General functionality from Substrate / Polkadot: